CrateTools/Crate/README.md

 Crate should feel like Nuke always had it

-Crate is the first 3D browser for Nuke that generates thumbnails from geometry and gaussian splats automatically for you without intervention.
+It´s the first 3D browser for Nuke that generates thumbnails from gaussian splats and geometry automatically for you without intervention.

 We´re are working to build a first long term solid foundation and allow users to update their Crate versions easily in the future.